Units and checkpoints on Duolingo have long been some of the most important references of where you’re at in your target language.

 What happens when you complete a checkpoint

-Once you complete a checkpoint, the main thing that will happen is you will unlock the next unit, and therefore pass through to the next big chunk of the course.
+Once you complete a checkpoint on the Duolingo tree, the main thing that will happen is you will unlock the next unit, and therefore pass through to the next big chunk of the course.

 You’ll also earn a solid 50 XP!